kjinxin/kjinxin.github.io/index.md

 Hi everyone,
 ## Welcome to My World.

-This is the place where I share my ideas on all the things related to me.
+This is the place where I share my ideas.